brightlabscomau/craftcommerce-securepay/TROUBLESHOOTING.md

    - Client Secret
 3. Save the gateway.

+*Note: If you're in Sandbox Mode, the plugin automatically uses pre-configured test credentials, so you don't need to manually enter them.*

 ### ❌ **Issue: "Order has no outstanding balance"**

 **Solutions:**
 1. Ensure the cart has items with a price > $0.
 2. Check if the order has already been marked as paid.
 3. Use the debug template below to verify `cart.outstandingBalance` is > 0.

+### ❌ **Issue: "3D Secure authentication failing"**

+**Solutions:**
+1. **Check 3D Secure Configuration**: Ensure 3D Secure 2.0 is enabled on your SecurePay merchant account.
+2. **Gateway Settings**: Verify that the "3D Secure 2.0" toggle is enabled in your gateway settings.
+3. **Test Cards**: Use test cards that support 3D Secure authentication.
+4. **Browser Support**: Ensure you're using a supported browser for 3D Secure authentication.
+5. **Network Issues**: Check that your server can reach SecurePay's 3D Secure endpoints.

+### ❌ **Issue: "Sandbox credentials not working"**

+**Solution:**
+The plugin automatically uses pre-configured sandbox credentials when Sandbox Mode is enabled:
+- **Merchant Code**: `5AR0055`
+- **Client ID**: `0oaxb9i8P9vQdXTsn3l5`
+- **Client Secret**: `0aBsGU3x1bc-UIF_vDBA2JzjpCPHjoCP7oI6jisp`

+If you're still having issues:
+1. Ensure Sandbox Mode is enabled in your gateway settings.
+2. Clear Craft's caches: `php craft cache/flush-all`.
+3. Check that the credentials are being automatically populated in the gateway settings.

 ---